Vipin-V/Bloggie-astro/src/pages/about.md

 ## Tech Stack

-This theme is written in vanilla JavaScript (+ TypeScript for type checking) and a little bit of ReactJS for some interactions.
+This website is written in vanilla JavaScript (+ TypeScript for type checking) and a little bit of ReactJS for some interactions.
 TailwindCSS is used for styling; and Markdown is used for blog contents.

 ## Features